delftswa2017/desosa2017/junit5/chapter.md

 `contributions.md` file on the JUnit 5 repository <a href="#21">[21]</a>.
 JUnit 5 offers a file with 'formatter settings' that can be used in several IDEs.
 If the formatter settings are imported from the file and used for contribution they will automatically be formatted appropriately.
 Apart from this formatter, you can locally use `./gradlew check` as well.
-This check runs the so called 'spotless' plug-in as well as checkstyle.
+This check runs the so-called 'spotless' plug-in as well as checkstyle.
 The spotless plug-in can also automatically add the correct licences to files with the `./gradlew spotlessApply` command, this is a separate action though and does not happen during `./gradlew check`.
-This takes away a some tedious work from the developer as licences can differ per file.
+This takes away some tedious work from the developer as licences can differ per file.

 #### The release process
 JUnit 5 has no fully automated releases but does feature an automated release process.
 When looking at the